-Don't Nag Your Husband During Lock Down, Malaysia's Government Advises Women
+Don't Nag Your Husband During Lockdown, Malaysia's Government Advises Women

 Facebook posts showed male heads of households having a tough go of it in the aisles, either staring in confusion at lists in their hands or taking instruction over their cellphones from central command back home.

-Malaysian Cheanu Chew made fun of both himself and others in his Facebook post headlined, "Attention All Men!"
-He advised shoppers "like me, don't forget to fully charge your phone before you execute your mission.
+Malaysian Cheanu Chew made fun of both himself and others in his Facebook post headlined "Attention All Men!"
+He advised: Shoppers "like me, don't forget to fully charge your phone before you execute your mission.
 Also, get enough sleep the night before so you can stay calm over the phone to minimise disruptions during your operation."

-The supermarket chain Tesco Malaysia recognized there was a problem, and swiftly came to the hapless male shopper's aid with a how-to guide.
+The supermarket chain Tesco Malaysia recognized there was a problem and swiftly came to the hapless male shopper's aid with a how-to guide.

 It proclaimed, "Now all husbands can shop."
 And assured them, "Here at Tesco, we have your back!"

 In the week or so since that announcement, men may be getting a little better at the supermarket.
-With yesterday's swift climb down on its original announcement, the women's affairs ministry is apparently learning, too.
+And with the swift climbdown on its original announcement, the women's affairs ministry is apparently learning, too.